← Back to 後漢書

 [] [] [] [] []

 When the moral force of the hegemons waned, sly trickery sprouted everywhere.
 [1] The powerful counted triumph everything; the weak survived only by guile, and paid for it in humiliation.
 Men could sketch half a scheme and walk away weighed down with gold, or float a single persuasion and receive gems from a ruler's hand.
 [2] Some marched straight from the road to the court with jade baton in hand; others shed their peasant cloaks and stepped straight into the ranks of chief ministers.
 [3] Scholars who polished clever words and raced through debate to win patronage and angle for profit found a host of followers gathering like shadows without being called.
 [4] After that, rival schools of fashion tore at one another and shifted with every season; the momentum could not be halted, and the rot could not be rolled back.
 Note [1]: the waning of hegemonic virtue means the era of the Warring States.
-Ju (狙) is read with the qi-yu fanqie.
-The Guangya defines ju as the macaque— "—and because the creature is full of guile, strategists are compared to it."
+Ju (the cited text) is read with the qi-yu fanqie.
+The Guangya defines ju as the macaque—" —and because the creature is full of guile, strategists are compared to it.

 8